 The Inyo County regional transportation system includes many types of transportation modes: roadways, public transit, bicycle paths, pedestrian facilities, airports, rail, and other strategies to improve the flow and safety of the regional transportation system.
 The improvement projects identified in the RTP are capital projects or long-term investment projects that develop, improve, or maintain physical elements of the transportation system.
 RTP projects can range in size and scope from bike paths to a divided highway on a state highway to the purchase of new transit buses to installing fences at an airport.
-The RTP is only the first step in the actual construction of large capital transportation improvement projects in Inyo County.
-After a project has been identified in the RTP as a transportation need that is consistent with adopted goals and policies, additional engineering and environmental analysis, as well as public input, is required before the specific project is implemented.
+The RTP is only the first step in the actual construction of large capital transportation need that is consistent with adopted goals and policies, additional engineering and environmental analysis, as well as public input, is required before the specific project is implemented.